Building Healthy Communities One Neighborhood at a Time

 What’s at Stake

 In the United States, your zip code is a powerful predictor of how long you live.
-In Boston, neighborhoods just two miles apart have a difference of more than years in life expectancy.
 Many factors contribute to these differences, including historic policies like redlining and racial segregation, along with substandard housing, air pollution, crumbling infrastructure, and lack of access to jobs, healthy food, and green space.

 Transportation, land use, and buildings also make up a large share of total carbon emissions.
 In Massachusetts, the transportation and residential sectors alone make up two-thirds of all emissions.
 Changing the conditions in which we live, work, play, and move around is critical to tackling climate change and improving people’s health.